BradHutchings/Mmojo-Server/docs/Build-mmojo-server.md

 ```

 ---
-### Make llama.cpp
+### OPTIONAL: Make llama.cpp
+We won't use what we build here, but it will validate that the source code for llama.cpp compiles.
+It takes a few minutes.
 We use the old `Makefile` rather than CMake.
 We've updated the `Makefile` in this repo to build llama.cpp correctly.
 ```
 cd ~/$BUILD_DIR
 export LLAMA_MAKEFILE=1